nfer/nodejs_test/pm2/name/README.md

 └────────────────┴────┴──────┴───────┴────────┴─────────┴────────┴─────────────┴──────────┘
 ```

-But in this situation, you need delete this app with below command:
+But in this situation, if you want to delete it by name, you need type the name with single quote surrounded:
 ```
 pm2 delete 'my http server'
 ```